Parse Object Values

 Limitations

-- No Date Parsing: Doesn't convert ISO date strings
+- No Date Parsing: ISO date strings remain as strings

-- No Custom Types: Can't revive class instances
+- No Custom Revivers: Can't handle special class instances

 Recommended Use Cases